klondike-bar/game1/README.md

-Run test_v1.exe to play game
+Run test_v1.exe to play game.
 Can not be played on macs